Brennall/HFH-SRD/Chapter02.md

 Certain chaotic sects teach their clerics to control undead rather than turn them.
 The undead are controlled for 1 turn per level of the cleric.
 If the undead would have been destroyed, the undead are controlled for 1 day per level of the cleric instead.
 Controlled undead behave as if charmed, obeying the cleric as if they were friends.
 However, if the controlled undead are turned or destroyed by a cleric during the duration of the control, the control is dispelled immediately.
 If the duration of the control ends without incident, the undead will flee (as if turned).

-Starting at 2nd level (Acolyte), clerics may manifest their deity’s power in the form of divine spells, which are granted through prayer and worship.
+Starting at 2nd level (Acolyte), clerics may manifest their deity's power in the form of divine spells, which are granted through prayer and worship.
 The power and number of divine spells available to the character are determined by level according to the Cleric Spell Progression table.
 See the Spells chapter for a list of all available spells.

 In order to use spells and turn undead, clerics must uphold the doctrines of their faith and god.
 If a cleric ever falls from favor, due to violating the beliefs of his god or breaking the rules of his clergy, the god may impose penalties upon the cleric.
 These penalties are entirely up to the Judge, but might include penalties to attack or a reduction in spells available.
 More information on casting spells and individual spell descriptions can be found in the Spells chapter.

 When a cleric reaches 5th level (Vicar), he may begin to research spells, scribe scrolls, and brew potions.
 At 9th level (Patriarch), he is able to create more powerful magic items such as weapons, rings, and staffs.
 At 11th level, a cleric may learn and cast ritual divine spells of great power (6th and 7th level), and craft magical constructs such as golems and animated statues.
 If chaotic, the cleric will become able to create necromantic servants and even become undead himself.
 These activities are explained in the Campaign chapter.

 Upon attaining 9th level (Patriarch), a cleric may establish or build a fortified church.
 So long as the cleric is currently in favor with his god, he may buy or build his fortified church at half the normal price due to divine intervention.
-Once a fortified church is established, the cleric’s reputation will spread and he will attract 5d6x10 0th level soldiers armed with various weapons, plus another 1d6 clerics of 1st-3rd level of the same religion to serve the order.
+Once a fortified church is established, the cleric's reputation will spread and he will attract 5d6x10 0th level soldiers armed with various weapons, plus another 1d6 clerics of 1st-3rd level of the same religion to serve the order.
 They are completely loyal (morale +4).
-While in the cleric’s service, his followers must be provided food and lodging, but need not be paid wages.
+While in the cleric's service, his followers must be provided food and lodging, but need not be paid wages.
 The Judge determines which proportions of followers are archers, infantry, etc. Additional rules for fortified churches are detailed in the Campaign chapter.

 Template:           | Priest
 :------------------ | :-----
-Proficiencies:      | Divine Blessing, Theology Starting Equipment: | Mace, wooden shield, banded plate armor, priest’s cassock, shoes, backpack, 2 week’s iron rations, holy symbol, holy book
+Proficiencies:      | Divine Blessing, Theology Starting Equipment: | Mace, wooden shield, banded plate armor, priest's cassock, shoes, backpack, 2 week's iron rations, holy symbol, holy book

 This pre-generated template represents a devout priest from an organized religious order.
 The template is ready for adventure.
-However, if your cleric’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your cleric's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Cleric Level and Spell Progression